 Plantar fasciitis can be debilitating, and it can take a long time to get better.
 At the University of Michigan, we have found that most people do well with a special plantar fascia-specific stretching program we have developed and do not require surgery.
 In fact, 90 percent of our patients resolve their plantar fasciitis symptoms without surgery within 10 months of beginning treatment.

-Our dedicated group of foot and ankle experts at University of Michigan South Main Orthopaedics can give you a complete diagnosis and a personalized treatment plan.
+Our dedicated group of foot and ankle orthopaedic experts, our podiatry experts, and our physical therapists can give you a complete diagnosis and a personalized treatment plan.

 Who's at Risk for Plantar Fasciitis?

 Factors that may put you at increased risk of developing plantar fasciitis include:

 - A tight Achilles tendon or calf muscle